kav-institute/Mono-3D-with-Diverse-Camera-Models/README.md

 You can download the [Matterport 360](https://researchdata.bath.ac.uk/1126/) [6] dataset.

 ### Fukuhoka Dataset for Place Categorization
 The Fukuhoka Dataset is a high fidelity dataset for place categorization.
-It containes various static scenes from traffic related environemnts captured by a FARO 3D scanner and a equirectangular camera.
+It containes various static scenes from traffic related environemnts captured by a FARO 3D scanner and an equirectangular camera.
 You can download the [Fukuhoka Dataset](http://robotics.ait.kyushu-u.ac.jp/kyushu_datasets/outdoor_dense.html) [8].

 ### Data Preperation